anurag629/netra_ai_surviellance/Readme.md

-# Advanced Computer Vision Surveillance System
+# Advanced Computer Vision Surveillance System (Ongoing Project)

 This project is an advanced computer vision surveillance system that allows for real-time monitoring, face recognition, and location tracking.
 The system includes features for managing cameras and persons, and displays the last known locations of identified persons on a map.